Use the interactive guide below to narrow down your options.

 The biggest difference between our modular pet washes is size.
 The ADA 813 measures 8’ x 13’ while the ADA 821 is larger, measuring 8’ x 21’.
 Because the ADA 821 is larger, it has two bathing stations while the ADA 813 has one bathing bay.

 In addition to our turnkey modular pet washes, we offer units that can be installed either inside your building or outside.
-If you’re going to install one outside, we suggest you consider getting one of our affordable awnings to protect users from the elements.
+If you’re going to install a self serve pet wash outside, we suggest you consider getting one of our affordable awnings to protect users from the elements.

 Our additional pet washes, which are ideal for vet clinics, kennels, pet rescues and pet-friendly hotels and apartment complexes, include the following options: